-Packaging design should be optimized to ensure that packaging performs its essential functions of containment and protection while minimizing use of materials and energy resources and related environmental impacts across the life cycle of the packaged product.
+Packaging design should be optimized to ensure that packaging performs its essential functions of containment and protection while minimizing use of materials, energy resources and environmental impacts across the life cycle of the packaged product.
 Under-packaging and over-packaging can both lead to increased impacts.
-These impacts may be mitigated through more energy-efficient manufacturing, the selection of recyclable and sustainably managed renewable materials, and the encouragement of consumer recycling.
+These impacts may be mitigated by using more energy-efficient manufacturing, selecting recyclable and sustainably managed renewable materials, and encouraging consumer recycling.